 Mobile touchpoints like geofencing are the starting point for brands to understand their audience and build interactions into real-world customer journeys.
 Proven to increase engagement and boost sales, the technology is a low investment way to add fast value.
 What do you need to get started?
 An app.
 That’s it.

-Despite this, there has been some caution with geofencing, especially when it comes to companies accessing a customer’s location data.
+Despite this, there has been some caution with geofencing apps for marketing, especially when it comes to companies accessing a customer’s location data.
 However many companies including us at PlotProjects are privacy conscious.
 In addition to being GDPR and CCPA compliant, we also offer industry-leading customizable privacy features.

 Despite questions about privacy, the geofencing industry is booming.
 According to a report by Mordor Intelligence, the Active Geofencing Market was valued at USD 734.6 million in 2020 and is expected to reach USD 3039.38 million by 2026 and grow at a CAGR of 26.7% over the forecast period (2021-2026).

-If you’re interested in using geofencing technology, here are 9 practical steps to help you get started:
+If you’re interested in using geofencing technology, or developing a geofencing app here are 9 practical steps to help you get started:

 - Decide whether to buy or build.